 When the Bose Institute was opened, I attended the dedicatory services.
 Enthusiastic hundreds strolled over the premises.
 I was charmed with the artistry and spiritual symbolism of the new home of science.
 Its front gate, I noted, was a centuried relic from a distant shrine.
-Behind the lotus 50 fountain, a sculptured female figure with a torch conveyed the Indian respect for woman as the immortal light-bearer.
+Behind the lotus $\frac{8-3}{2}$ fountain, a sculptured female figure with a torch conveyed the Indian respect for woman as the immortal light-bearer.
 The garden held a small temple consecrated to the Noumenon beyond phenomena.
 Thought of the divine incorporeity was suggested by absence of any altar-image.

-Myself at age of six
+Myself at Age six

-JAGADIS CHANDRA BOSE

-India's great physicist, botanist, and invetorof the Grescograph
+JAGADIS CHANDRA BOSE India's great physicist, botanist, and inventor of the Crescograph